Information Security Policy

 Purpose

-This document’s purpose is to describe the aims, objectives and overall structure of the Information Security Management System (ISMS), in compliance with ISO/IEC 27001:2022.
+This document sets out the aims, objectives and overall structure of the Information Security Management System (ISMS), in accordance with ISO/IEC 27001:2022.

 Objectives

-Information Security aims to ensure business continuity and minimise business disruption by preventing and mitigating the impact of Information Security incidents.
+Information Security aims to ensure business continuity and minimise disruption by preventing and reducing the impact of Information Security incidents.

 In particular, information assets are protected to ensure: